 - Beningbrough Hall, near York is an imposing Georgian mansion containing one of the most fascinating Baroque interiors in the country.
 Take the time to explore the parkland and gardens too.

-- Kiplin Hall was the country seat of George Calvert, founder of Maryland, U.S.A., who built this handsome Jacobean Hall in a pretty vale between Richmond and Northallerton.
+- Kiplin Hall & Gardens was the country seat of George Calvert, founder of Maryland, U.S.A., who built this handsome Jacobean Hall in a pretty vale between Richmond and Northallerton.

 - Burton Constable Hall, near Hull - Home to the Constable family for over 700 years, Burton Constable is one of the most fascinating country houses to survive with its historic collections.
 This large Elizabethan mansion and its surrounding parkland is now a museum owned by a charity whose mission is to safeguard its important heritage for future generations.

 - Newby Hall and Gardens, Ripon has one of Britain's finest Adam interiors with Chippendale furniture, Gobelin tapestries and a contemporary sculpture park.
 Take time to explore the 25 acres of land as well as the herbaceous borders which are some of the largest in Europe.

 - Sewerby Hall and Gardens is situated in a dramatic cliff-top position with spectacular views over Bridlington and set in 50 acres of early 19th Century parkland.
 It offers something for everyone from the magnificent award-winning gardens to the deep rooted heritage of the grand hall.

 - Cannon Hall Museum Park and Gardens, Barnsley - Cannon Hall is a stunning Georgian country house museum set in 70 acres of historic parkland and beautiful landscaped gardens.
 It is the perfect day out for all the family.
 Enjoy the sights and sounds of the past in the wonderful surroundings of the grand hall and its grounds